korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 Remember, only one class can be public, so we'll omit the access modifier for these classes.
 We'll start with Monitor.
-For Monitor to be a subclass of Product, we have to add extends Product by generating the constructor that has got 2 attributes:
+For Monitor to be a subclass of Product, we have to add extends Product by generating the constructor that has got two attributes:

 ```java
 class Monitor extends Product {